Denniskaranja2023/Week-2-Code-challenge/README.md

  INVITE MANAGER APP

- An easy-to-use guest list manager application built on JS and styled using CSS with event organisers in mind
+ An easy-to-use guest list manager application built on JS and styled using CSS with event organizers in mind

-        -By Dennis Karanja-
+                                 By Dennis Karanja

  Description: